 - Wine.
 Yes, wine, lots of it.
 Mums swear that it helps to keep them same.
 One mum shared, “It’s not so much the wine as it is that small bit of time that you set aside to not do anything, just sip on wine and have a little bit of breathing space.
 We all need that.”

 - Screen time.
 I know screen time is bad and all that but you know what, I’m stuck at home with 3 monsters.
-Thank you Disney Junior, I couldn’t have done it without you.
+Thank you, Disney Junior/Netflix, I couldn’t have done it without you.
 Nothing left to explain there.

 Source: Mummy Pages